garbados/a_dragon_appears/dod.md

 > You see a trickster holding someone's wallet, but you swear the trickster never even reached for their pocket.
 Well, maybe they didn't...

-As characters grow more powerful in particular traits, they can begin to accomplish the seemingly impossible: forging hot steel without any tools, locking doors that have no locks, conjuring fire from fingers snapping, etc. to the practitioner, these feats may seem as mundane as tying their shoes.
+As characters grow more powerful in particular traits, they can begin to accomplish the seemingly impossible: forging hot steel without any tools, locking doors that have no locks, conjuring fire from fingers snapping, etc. To the practitioner, these feats may seem as mundane as tying their shoes.
 But to the unskilled, they are indistinguishable from sorcery.

 Extramundane magic requires no special rules; just keep it in mind.